-Obtaining Advice: Most students get information about the department from fellow students, professors, peer advisors and their academic advisors.
-The information on this web page is intended to supplement these sources, not to replace them.
-In particular, a student should take full advantage of opportunities for contact with his or her advisor.
-The Mathematics Department has an undergraduate affairs committee whose duties include advising all undergraduate majors.
-Students are assigned advisors either during introDUCKtion, or at the fall meeting for new majors held during registration week, or at a later time by appointment either with the head undergraduate advisor, Hayden Harker, or with another mathematics advisor.
+Obtaining Advice: Most students get information about the department from fellow students, professors, and academic advisors.
+The information on these web pages is intended to supplement these sources, not to replace them.
+In particular, a student should take full advantage of opportunities for contact with an advisor.
+See the “Current Advisors” link in the menu to the right.

 Hilbert Space: The department has a center for undergraduate mathematics majors in Deady 107-108.
-The center contains couches, tables, chairs, computers, and blackboards (of course!).
-There is also information on employment opportunities, graduate school and other topics.
-This also functions as the peer advising center, and students can go there to get information from other students about the major, classes, and instructors.
+The center contains couches, tables, chairs, computers, and blackboards.
 It can be a good place to sit down and study for an hour between classes in Deady Hall, and a good place to meet students with whom you share classes and discuss lectures and assignments.

-The beautiful stained glass windows in Hilbert Space were created by David Jordan, a former undergraduate student.
+The beautiful stained glass windows in Hilbert Space were created by David Jordan, a former student.

-Mathematics Library: The university’s main collection of math books and journals is in the math library located on the first floor Fenton Hall.
-Most of the books and journals are in the stacks behind the reading room, and there is some (quiet) space to work in the stacks.
-Browsing through the stacks is a good way to get some idea of the breadth of mathematics beyond what is covered in your course work.
+Mathematics Library: The university’s main collection of math books and journals is in the math library, located on the second floor of Fenton Hall.
+Library workers also offer homework help to students in the main reading room.
+Most of the books and journals are in the stacks behind the reading room, and there is some quiet space to work in the stacks.
+Browsing through the stacks is a good way to get some idea of the breadth of mathematics.